-As we end 2020, networking infrastructure has become even more critical to connect people, applications, and the economy and distributed workforce that make the world go.
+The 21st century has made it abundantly clear that networking infrastructure is critical to connect people, applications, and the economy and distributed workforce that make the world go.

 At the same time, networks and IT infrastructure overall are becoming more diverse, dynamic, and interdependent.
 The internet is now the critical glue that connects traditional and cloud infrastructure.
 And the distributed workforce and online-focused lives we’re living have driven growing adoption of SASE, CDNs, and other methods of delivering service to the edge.